Login

 • Durability.

-Both copper and zinc are non-ferrous metals, and the other elements that are added to the alloy are mostly non-ferrous as well.
-It&#;s only natural that the resulting alloy when they are combined is also unsusceptible to corrosion via oxidation.
-Even though brass tarnishes easily, this only affects its luster and not its performance and durability.
+Both copper and zinc are non-ferrous metals, and the majority of additional elements included in the alloy are also non-ferrous.
+Therefore, it is natural that the resulting alloy possesses significant resistance to corrosion caused by oxidation.
+While brass may tarnish, this only affects its appearance, not its functionality or durability.

-The molecules of copper in brass are capable of producing ions that attack a certain type of protein in single-celled organisms, killing them instantly in the process.
-This makes brass and other copper-based metals for that matter an excellent material for water filtration and sanitation systems.
-They are even suitable for lavatories, kitchen sinks, and other areas in the house that provide breeding ground for harmful microbes.
+The copper molecules in brass are capable of producing ions that target specific proteins found in single-celled organisms, effectively killing them.
+This characteristic makes brass and other copper-based metals excellent materials for water filtration and sanitation systems.
+They are also suitable for high-risk areas in homes, such as kitchens and bathrooms, where harmful microbes may thrive.

 • Aesthetics.

-Contact us to discuss your requirements of titanium sheet for sale.
-Our experienced sales team can help you identify the options that best suit your needs.
+Contact us to discuss your needs for titanium sheet for sale.
+Our knowledgeable sales team can assist you in identifying the best options to meet your requirements.

 Comments